-Currently we have volunteer teams assisting staff with the care of the museum boat Sculptor, curatorial care and new displays (mainly over the winter months), guiding visitors and providing information, working with schools and giving talks and demonstrations of canal crafts such as 'roses and castles painting', crochet and lace making, rag rug making and ropework.
+There are volunteer teams assisting staff with the care of the museum boat Sculptor, curatorial care and new displays (mainly over the winter months), guiding visitors and providing information, working with schools and giving talks and demonstrations of canal crafts such as 'roses and castles painting', crochet and lace making, rag rug making and ropework.
 If you have a few hours to spare and would be interested in becoming a more active member please contact us at [email protected] or contact staff at the Canal Museum directly via [email protected]

 Our event sub-committees also welcome new members to assist with the organisation of

 events each year.
 Please contact us at [email protected]